 What are the best bait boats on the market?
-We look at the top 10 bait boats money can buy.
+We look at the top 15 bait boats money can buy.

-Carp anglers dream of their perfect set up.
+Carp anglers dream of their perfect setup.
 Customised big pit reels, a luxury memory foam bedchair, engraved rods – they all make the list, but if you could have any bait boat to complete your dream set up, what would it be?
-We set ourselves the arduous mission to find out what are the best bait boats on the market today.
+We set ourselves on an arduous mission to find out what are the best bait boats on the market today.

-8. Waverunner Atom Bait Boat – £699.99
+2. Waverunner Atom Bait Boat – from £745

 With the Waverunner Atom, we start moving into the most renowned and celebrated boats on the market.
 The Atom was explicitly designed for use on UK waters, with a focus on keeping the model compact, accurate and able to reach snaggy areas under trees and in amongst weed.
 Darrell Peck, from Korda, has this to say about the Waverunner Atom:

 “The thing that has struck me the most is the battery life – it just seems to go on and on especially when topped up from the solar panel.”

 The Atom can be used at ranges up to a staggering 500m, carrying 1.5kg of bait and running for over 2 hours on a full charge.
 The patented rig release system has unrivalled accuracy for when each inch count.
 The boat features different lights that can be controlled individually, allowing for a completely customised experience.
 The Atom has been deep in the hearts of many anglers in the UK for some time now, and it’s easy to see why.